aaronbloomfield/slp/docs/virtualbox-image-details.md

 sudo update-alternatives --set cc /usr/bin/gcc sudo update-alternatives --set c++ /usr/bin/g++
 ```
 - I then followed the directions at [https://gorails.com/setup/ubuntu/16.04](https://gorails.com/setup/ubuntu/16.04).
-The versions I used were Ruby 2.3.1, and Rails 4.2.6 (at the time of this document's writing); newer versions may have since appeared.
+The versions I used were Ruby 2.4.1, and Rails 5.1.3 (at the time of this document's writing); newer versions may have since appeared.
     - The rbenv installation method for Ruby was used
     - The git/github configuration step was skipped, as that requires the final user of the image
     - MySQL was already set up in the LAMP configuration section
     - PostgreSQL is another SQL database, but we are not using that on the image
+	- The `--no-ri --no-rdoc` flags were added to each `gem` command
 - To start rails application, execute the following commands (the edit to be done in emacs is listed below):
 ```
 cd